The Best Sources of Small Business Grants & Loans in Ontario

 Other loans for specific industries are also available, including loans for agriculture businesses, manufacturers, automotive businesses, tech companies, tourism businesses, and more.

-Municipal small business support in Ontario
+Municipal Small Business Support in Ontario

 Municipal governments also offer small business support through Small Business Enterprise Centres (which are funded by and work in partnership with the provincial government), as well as through local Business Improvement Areas (BIAs) and Chambers of Commerce.